senresearch/MatrixLM.jl/docs/src/Demo1_Simulation.md

 # Overview

+The matrix linear model is a simple, yet flexible, multivariate framework.
+It encodes both categorical and continuous relationships to enhance detection of associations between responses and predictors.
-For matrix linear model, let $Y$ be a n$\times$m response matrix, the model can be expressed as:
+For matrix linear model, let $Y$ be a $n \times m$ response matrix, the model can be expressed as:
 $$ Y = XBZ^T+E $$

 $X_{n \times p}$ is the matrix for main predictor

 $Z_{m \times q}$ denote the matrix from extra knowledge.